SABS-R3-Epidemiology/rEpiabm/README.md

 **Instructions:**
 1. Open `Andorra_parameters.json` (copied from `Andorra` in Step 1 above) and save with `<your_country>'s` name (keep first letter capitalised).
-2. Amend the parameter array household_size_distribution to have your countries' distribution
+2. Amend the parameter array `household_size_distribution` to have your countries' distribution of households
 > [!WARNING]
 > Make sure these match the values used to extract your population data in Step 2.
 3. Open `simulation_epigeopop.R` and amend: